Felix Steiner: Battle of Berlin

 In January 1945, Steiner along with the III SS Panzer Corps was transferred by ship from the Courland Pocket to help with the defence of the German homeland.
 The corps was assigned to Army Group Vistula under the new Eleventh SS Panzer Army although the army really existed only on paper.
 Once the Soviet Army had reached the Oder River, the Eleventh SS Panzer Army became inactive, and the III SS Panzer Corps was reassigned to the German Third Panzer Army as a reserve during the Soviets' Berlin Offensive Operation.
 During the Battle of Seelow Heights, the first major battle of the offensive, General Gotthard Heinrici, the commander of Army Group Vistula, transferred most of the III SS Panzer Corps' divisions to General Theodor Busse's Ninth Army.

-By 21 April, Soviet Marshal Georgi Zhukov's 1st Belorussian Front had broken through the German lines on the Seelow Heights.
-Hitler, ignoring the facts, started to call the ragtag units that came under Steiner's command, the Army Detachment Steiner (Armeeabteilung Steiner).
+By 21 April, Soviet Marshal Georgy Zhukov's 1st Belorussian Front had broken through the German lines on the Seelow Heights.
+Hitler, ignoring the facts, started to call the ragtag units that came under Steiner's command, the Army Detachment Steiner.

 Hitler ordered Steiner to attack the northern flank of the huge salient that had been created by the 1st Belorussian Front's breakout.
 Steiner's attack was supposed to coincide with General Theodor Busse's Ninth Army attacking from the south in a pincer attack.
 The Ninth Army had been pushed to south of the 1st Belorussian Front's salient.
 To facilitate the attack, Steiner was assigned the three divisions of the Ninth Army's CI Army Corps: the 4th SS Panzergrenadier Division Polizei, the 5th Jäger Division and the 25th Panzergrenadier Division.
 All three divisions were north of the Finow Canal on the Northern flank of Zhukov's salient.
 General Helmuth Weidling's LVI Panzer Corps, which was still east of Berlin with its northern flank just below Werneuchen, was also ordered to participate in the attack.
 The three divisions from CI Army Corps planned to attack south from Eberswalde on the Finow Canal towards the LVI Panzer Corps.
 The three divisions from CI Army Corps were 24 kilometres (about 15 miles) east of Berlin, and the attack to the south would cut the 1st Belorussian Front's salient into two.
 Steiner called Heinrici and informed him that the plan could not be implemented because the 5th Jäger Division and the 25th Panzergrenadier Division were deployed defensively and could not be redeployed until the 2nd Naval Division arrived from the coast to relieve them.
 That left only two battalions of the 4th SS Panzergrenadier Division available, and they had no combat weapons.